Svision/UofT_CourseScript/README.md

 ***NOT INTENDED FOR ANY COMMERCIAL USE***

 ## Usage 用法 (Time: 5mins)
-`pip3 install -r requirements.txt`
+Install dependencies `pip3 install -r requirements.txt`\
-Use standard `python3 acronScript.py` to run
+Use `python3 acronScript.py` to run

 ## Future Work
 - ~~Bypass reCAPTCHA~~